-The EADA data set has the advantage of wide availability across both school and years, but the data does not have specific accounting variables beyond the aggregate revenue and spending by sport, which limits what we can observe regarding the internal operations of athletic departments.
+The EADA data set has the advantage of wide availability across both college and years, but the data does not have specific accounting variables beyond the aggregate revenue and spending by sport, which limits what we can observe regarding the internal operations of athletic departments.
 We therefore supplement the EADA financial data with data from the Knight Commission - an organization formed in 1989 with a mission to "strengthen the educational mission of college sports."
 As part of this mission, the Knight Commission maintains the College Athletics Financial Information (CAFI) database.
-This database is a compilation of financial information submitted by public universities - which are required to disclose information about their underlying economics.
+This database is a compilation of financial information submitted by public universities - which are required to disclose additional information about the budgets of their athletic departments.
 An advantage of these Knight Commission data is that they provide a far more granular view of the revenues and expenditures of modern college athletic departments.
 However, only public universities are required to disclose the information that underlies the database.
-For this reason, our Knight Commission data only contain information from 46 of the 65 Power 5 schools that are in the EADA data.25 These excludes some influential private schools such as Stanford University, the University of Notre Dame, and Northwestern University.
-These data are available from 2005-2018 and contain 595 total school-year observations.
+For this reason, our Knight Commission data only contain information from 46 of the 65 Power 5 colleges that are in the EADA data.
+These excludes some influential private colleges such as Stanford University, the University of Notre Dame, and Northwestern University.
+These data are available from 2005-2018 and contain 595 total college-year observations.